-I often get the question, “How do you keep your blender container so clean?!”
-My cleaning methods work on any kind of blender, from high powered to portable.
+I often get the question, “How do you keep your blender container so clean?”
+My cleaning methods work on any kind of blender, from high-powered blenders to portable ones.
 After this tutorial, you’ll be a pro at how to clean a blender.
-And the bonus… it’ll feel like you’ve got a self cleaning blender!
+And the bonus is it’ll feel like you’ve got a self-cleaning blender!

 If you’ve been wondering how to clean that blender without too much work, then I’ve got the solution for you.
 Here are three quick steps that I do at least once a week to keep my awesome blender looking new.